The Soldier's Details

 Fury (Snr) was discharged from AIF within 4 months.
 He had been absent without leave on several occasions, and there appears to be a problem with maintenance for his son.
 Fury (Snr) has signed a document confirming a percentage of his income will be paid to former wife Sarah with the words in large print “In Protest”!
 Fury (Snr) wished to have Elizabeth Pratley be paid maintenance for his son; we do not believe Elizabeth was guardian of Thomas (Jnr) and that he was with his mother, Sarah.
 It is apparent relations between Tom (Jnr’s) parents were far from friendly and in fact hostile.
 There is no doubt father desparately loved his son.
 Tom (Snr) had included a carefully worded will instructing all his worldly belongings were to go to his son, and again instructing Elizabeth Pratley was to be his guardian.
 Aside from these legal problems Fury (Snr) had health issues.
 He was officially diagnosed with Keratitis, an eye condition.
 Fury claimed his vision was limited.
 However the final medical report wrote Fury’s eyesight would improve if only he stopped drinking whilst undergoing treatment!

-It is believed Tom Fury’s family moved to live in Perth in the mid 1930’s.
+It is believed Tom Fury’s wife and sons moved to live in Perth in the mid 1930’s.
+Tom remained working in Kalgoorlie.

 This was recorded in the newspapers of 1949.